KgaogeloMangwa/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that prints every minute of the day of Jack Bauer
+a function that adds two integers and returns the result